fictjs/fict/README.md

 ## Status

 > ⚠️ **Experimental / pre-alpha**
-> Fict is a design-driven experiment in what a “fiction-first” UI model and a compiler-powered DX could look like.
+> Fict is a design-driven experiment in what a "fiction-first" UI model and a compiler-powered DX could look like.
 > **Do not** ship critical production code with it yet.

 ---